inbo/whip/docs/specifications.md

 type: url
 ```

-It is important to understand that the DwcaReader will read all fields as string types initially.
+It is important to understand that the any tool using the specification file should xpects all incoming fields as string types initially (so no automatic coercing or interpretation of data types.
 When no `type` validator is added, the value will be interpreted and tested as a string value.
-By incorporating a `type` validator, DwcaValidator will first try to interpret the value as the type to test it for (e.g. integer, float).
+By incorporating a `type` specification, a validation tool will first try to interpret the value as the type to test it for (e.g. integer, float).
 When succeeded, the other tests will be applied on the interpreted value (integer, float).

 ### length